 Figure 5.
-Case study C: Comparison with extant species to infer the diet of extinct , PCA on selected variables with ruminants from the Bauges as individuals and fossil specimens of Gazellospira torticornis as supplementary individuals.
-A,; B, Correlation circle, PC1 versus PC2; C,; D, Boxplot of PC1 values, ordered by ascending mean, with species as factor; E, Boxplot of PC2 values, ordered by ascending mean, with species as factor.
+Case study C: Comparison with extant species to infer the diet of extinct species of ruminants, PCA on selected variables with ruminants from the Bauges as individuals and fossil specimens of Gazellospira torticornis as supplementary individuals.
+A, Bivariate graph of individuals along PC1 versus PC2, with the extinct species from Dafnero Gazellospira torticornis as supplementary individuals (pink); B, Correlation circle, PC1 versus PC2; C, Boxplot of PC1 values, ordered by ascending mean, with species as a factor in comparison with texture spatial parameters (Sal2; Sal calculated with s = 0.5) ; D, Boxplot of PC2 values, ordered by ascending mean, with species as a factor in comparison with the Sk parameter related to vertical material distribution.
 All data log-transformed (base 10).

 Discussion

-Case study A: Diet-related differences in dental microwear
+Case study A: Diet-related differences in dental microwear between controlled-fed pigs

 The broad spectrum of analytic tools and exploratory methods offered by trident maximizes the potential for detecting diet-related differences in dental microwear.
 In case study A, the four groups could be separated, which is consistent with Louail et al. (2021), but the difference between categories was enhanced.
 Dental microwear sometimes shows large within-species differences, including in wild animals (Calandra & Merceron, 2016, Percher et al., 2018) and extinct species (Scott et al., 2005; Thiery et al., 2021).
 In our case study however, even the subtlest variations in diet, for instance between the corn silage and the control groups, could be detected.
 These results are promising for paleontological and archaeological studies interested in diet variation across time and space.

-In addition, trident is also compatible with other workflows, as it can easily combine multiple datasets, for instances microwear measured using different methods (SSFA, light microscopy…), from different teeth, or from different parts of a tooth – as in case study A. In this case study, we found that shearing and crushing facets not only differ in microwear textures, but also in the best ranked variables diet-wise.
+In addition, trident is also compatible with other workflows, as it can easily combine multiple datasets, for instance microwear measured using different methods (SSFA, light microscopy…), from different teeth, or different parts of a tooth – as in case study A. In this case study, we found that shearing and crushing facets not only differ in microwear textures but also in the best-ranked variables diet-wise.
 Crushing different kinds of food influenced the skewness and heterogeneity of microwear height, whereas shearing different kinds of foods had a more visible influence on height kurtosis, on standard deviation of height skewness, on median height, as well as skewness and kurtosis of spatial parameters.
 For crushing, the presence of large and deep pits resulting from the processing of hard, seed-like foods is indeed expected to affect height and its heterogeneity.
 For shearing on the other hand, spatial parameters, and especially anisotropy, are expected to be more affected by the long shearing motions of tough, high-energy release rate foods such as leaves, grass etc. This is consistent with our results, and demonstrates that trident can not only integrate multiple methods, but also leverage their input.

-Case study B: Meta-analysis of a large multi-species sample
+Case study B: Meta-analysis of a large multi-species sample of cercopithecids